TLCFEM/suanPan-manual/docs/Library/Constraint/FixedLength.md

 The `FixedLength2D` and `FixedLength3D` constraints behave similar to the `Tie` element, the nonlinear constraint is implemented via Lagrange multiplier method.

-It shall not be used with global damping models in dynamic analysis.
+It shall not be used with global damping models in dynamic analysis since it alters the frequency distribution, leading to an unintended damping response.
+Only damping models that do not depend on system properties can be used.

 ## Syntax